Lead Generation on Google Ads: Choosing the Platform for You

 User intent may be low, even for lead magnet conversions.
 However, getting users to convert at this stage is already a win, as you have already moved them down your marketing funnel.

 Getting bottom-funnel users to actually reach out to you and inquire about your products and services is the most appropriate result from a B2B lead gen campaign.
-Of course, it is up to your business to determine what qualifies as a conversion for you.
+Of course, it is up to your business and the conversion optimization agency you work with to determine what qualifies as a conversion for you.

 Nonetheless, here’s another reason to pursue these awareness campaigns: anyone who downloads your ebooks or reports can also go straight to your remarketing list.